ajhenley/gitbook/creatingtables.md

 ###Creating Tables
-In the introduction I said that you can do "Create Read Update Delete" operations to the data inside tables.
-How do you make the tables in the first place?
-By doing CRUD on the database schema.
-The first SQL statement to learn is ```CREATE TABLE```:

-Remember how we created a book class for our application.
+Remember how we created a book class for our application?
 Now we need a Book table to store our data.
 It should allow for the following fields:
 * SKU (stockkeeping unit - can contain numbers, dashes and possibly letters)
 * Book title (text)
 * Author (text)